 Behavioral Adjustment Rating Scales (BARs) exclude both qualitative and quantitative benefits in the performance evaluation process.
 The bars compare employee performance with specific behavioral examples anchored in numerical ratings.

 This performance evaluation method is considered to be better than the traditional approach.
 Bars provide clear standards, improved response, accurate performance analysis, and consistent evaluation.
 However, when it is done by itself, it suffers from the usual distortion in most review methods.

 Psychological assessments are used to determine the hidden potential of employees.
 This approach focuses on analyzing an employee’s future performance rather than their past work.
 It is one of the popular performance appraisal methods.

-Qualified psychologists conduct a variety of tests (in-depth interviews, psychological tests, discussions, and more) to identify an employee’s emotional, intellectual and other related characteristics.
-However, it is a slow and complex process and is highly dependent on the psychologist who manages the standard method of outcome.
+Qualified psychologists conduct a variety of tests (in-depth interviews, psychological tests, discussions, and more) to identify an employee’s emotional, intellectual, and other related characteristics.
+However, it is a slow and complex process and is highly dependent on the psychologist who manages the standard method of the outcome.

 How to Improve Your Performance Evaluation Method